ssuryanarayanan/Qi-Docs/docs/Reading data.rst

     string index = DateTime.Now.ToString(“o”);
     var  readEvent = _service.FindDistinctValue<TestType>(streamId, index, searchMode);

-The next example does the same thing, while illustrating the use of the generic overload allowing DateTime to be used directly as the index instead of a string:
+The next example does the same thing as the previous example, while illustrating the use of the generic overload allowing DateTime to be used directly as the index instead of a string: